 Looking for more energy?
-Perhaps you should consider what fuel you are using to keep your body running.
-Let’s consider this from an Ayurvedic perspective: are you giving yourself enough prana?
+Perhaps you should consider the fuel you are using to keep your body running.
+Or, from an Ayurvedic perspective, ask yourself, are you giving yourself enough prana?

 Avoid Processed Food